Mostafa1Jamal1/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 - The numbers should be displayed in the same order as they are stored in the array
 - You are allowed to use printf

+9-strcpy.c > is a cource cod of a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.
+- Prototype: char *_strcpy(char *dest, char *src);
+- Return value: the pointer to dest